travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 # Note:
 This is more or less gonna be a brainfart filled thing full of observations from trying to look at SSQ files myself, and information derived from a (author unknown) SSQ guide that was linked to on DDR Freak a long time ago.
+Perhaps I will upload it if nobody has an issue with my doing so, so that it is preserved.

 ### Stepdata Chunks:
 ```